The Ultimate Guide to Crowdfunding in Real Estate

 Lastly, we wanted to include the run of the mill savings account as an investment strategy.
 Average savings account rates range from 0.32% to 1.55% annually according to mybanktracker.
 Need we say more about this option?

 To summarize, there are definitely options for you to invest your money.
 We think based on the low minimums and lack of investing fees that investing in real estate via crowdfunding should be an option in your portfolio.
-For more information on why people choose to invest in real estate, check out our blog.

 WHO SHOULD BE INVESTING IN REAL ESTATE VIA CROWDFUNDING